Contact a Recruiter

 When will I know if I am in the study?

 Before Prism can confirm your enrollment we must receive and review your lab results.
-Sometimes this process can take several days
+Sometimes this process can take several days.
+Once your labs are reviewed by the PI and signed off, floor staff will call you to confirm your admit date and time.
+They will review restrictions to follow before your admit.

 Is food provided?
 What will I eat?